pkdone/PaymentsWriteReadConcerns/README.md

 ./payments-records-loader.py -h
 ```

-Example to connect to an Atlas cluster to collect statistics from:
+Example to connect to an Atlas cluster to write data to using 8 processes:
 ```
 ./payments-records-loader.py -u "mongodb+srv://myuser:mypswd@testcluster-ap.mongodb.net" -p 8
 ```